Michael Jackson Net Worth History 2017: $825 Million Year Unlikely In The Future

 In 2016, Michael Jackson pulled in $100 million on top of landing a deal with Sony/ATV for a portion of his music publishing catalog for $750 million.
 For this reason, Forbes named Michael Jackson as having the biggest total net worth for one year and setting the record for any celebrity — dead or alive.

 Since Michael Jackson died on June 25, 2009, it is remarkable that his net worth for one year could soar this high.
-Despite being deceased for over 7 years, there is a chance that Michael Jackson could earn several millions in 2017 as well.
+Despite being deceased for over seven years, there is a chance that Michael Jackson could earn several millions in 2017 as well.

 For example, commonly cited ongoing income for Michael Jackson’s estate includes usage of copyrighted materials by movies or commercials from his personal music publishing catalog.
 Michael Jackson also makes money from his “image” via the Cirque du Soleil MJ One show in Las Vegas.

 There are also other niche areas of income that Michael Jackson fans may not expect.
 For example, vinyl sales may have become a revenue stream that adds to MJ’s yearly net worth, according to Tone Deaf.
-Adding to this, Michael Jackson’s album, Thriller, became the first album to sell over 30 million copies in 2015, according to Rolling Stone.
+Adding to this, Michael Jackson’s album Thriller became the first album to sell over 30 million copies in 2015, according to Rolling Stone.

 Although many fans assume he sold all of his music and the rights or royalties in the Sony/ATV $750 million deal in 2016, Michael Jackson’s estate still owns a lot of music that is still generating money.